SSH Key - The Forgotten Access Credential

 Recommended Key Sizes

-The usefulness and benefits of SSH keys become apparent when one considers that:
+The usefulness and benefits of key-based authentication become apparent when one considers that:

 - Key-based authentication is considerably stronger than passwords could ever be.
 Even very long passwords contain much less entropy.

 - A compromised server cannot steal the credential (the server never sees the private key).

 - The keys allow automating secure access for file transfers and executing remote commands without the need of user interaction to type in a password or the need to hard-code the password to the script or application.

 - With appropriate key management, the keys allow centralized, automated, and process-driven control of trusted access.